UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Generic prescription drugs may cost 50% to 85% less than a brand-name drug for the same ailment.
 When you visit the pharmacy for a prescription, are you better off with a generic drug, or are name-brand drugs best?
 The answer may surprise you.
 Let’s examine name-brand versus generic drugs and what to consider when filling a prescription.

 Generic prescription drugs work the same as name-brand drugs.
-The Food and Drug Association (FDA) requires generic medications to offer the same active ingredient, same benefits, and the same risks as the name-brand medication.
+The Food and Drug Association (FDA) requires generic medications to offer the same active ingredient, benefits, and risks as name-brand medication.
 The generics also require the same “dosage, safety, strength, stability, and quality, as well as in the way it is taken,” according to FDA guidelines.

 Are generic drugs just as safe as name-brand ones?